-We’ll go through the key conversion analytics you should be tracking for different types of clients, how to make the most of them, and how to put all that data together into a comprehensive picture that your clients and their sales teams will understand and act upon.
+Let's explore the key conversion analytics to track for different types of clients, how to make the most of them, and how to combine all that data into a comprehensive picture that your clients and their sales teams will understand.

-Performance Tracking for B2B and B2C Businesses: What’s the Same?
+Is Performance Tracking the Same for B2B and B2C Businesses?

-Now, let’s take a look at four conversion metrics that will help improve both your B2B and B2C campaigns–and what you should do with them.
+Let's explore four key conversion metrics that are instrumental in enhancing both B2B and B2C campaigns–and show you what to do with them.

 Direct traffic: These are website visitors that come to your client’s website directly by typing their URL in their browser’s address bar